ducminhgd/notes/computer/microservices/microservice-chassis.md

 - Security - for example, REST APIs must be secured by requiring an [[Access Token]]
 - [[Externalized configuration]] - includes credentials, and network locations of external services such as databases and message brokers
 - [[Logging]] - configuring of a logging framework such as log4j or logback
-- [[Health check]] - a url that a monitoring service can “ping” to determine the health of the application
+- [[Health check]] - a url that a monitoring service can "ping" to determine the health of the application
 - [[Metrics]] - measurements that provide insight into what the application is doing and how it is performing
 - [[Distributed tracing]] - instrument services with code that assigns each external request an unique identifier that is passed between services.